jaspector

 Same-day or next-business-day inspections available.

-Typical inspection sequence: Inspections include structural, electrical, plumbing, mechanical, and manufactured dwellings.
+Typical sequence: Inspections include structural, electrical, plumbing, mechanical, and manufactured dwellings.

 A structural building permit is required before issuance of any building permit.
 Planning Director/designee must issue Land Use Review or Site Design Review approval (or determine review not required) before permit issuance.

-Typical processing time is 2-4 weeks for standard applications; varies based on plan complexity and resubmittals..
+Building permit processing times in Baker City, OR typically run 2-4 weeks for standard applications; varies based on plan complexity and resubmittals..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Baker City, OR.
 The following work is generally exempt: Non-habitable detached accessory structures ≤200 sq ft OR ≤15 feet height (floor to average roof); Patio, porch, or deck cover ≤200 sq ft, ≤12 feet average roof height, not closer than 3 feet to property line; Porch or deck floor ≤30 inches above adjacent grade; Fences <7 feet in height; Private concrete sidewalk, slab, or driveway ≤30 inches above adjacent grade; Interior finish work (paint, paper, tile, carpet, cabinets, countertops).
 Note: Detached accessory structures limited to 1,200 sq ft maximum and 20 feet to roof peak (unless Conditional Use Permit granted).
 Work exempt from structural permit may still require separate electrical, mechanical, or plumbing permits.
+When in doubt, confirm with the local building department before starting work.